antmicro/topwrap/docs/source/interconnect_gen.md

 - `granularity` - access granularity - smallest unit of data transfer that the interconnect is capable of transferring.
 Must be one of: 8, 16, 32, 64
 - `features` - optional, list of optional wishbone signals, can contain: `err`, `rty`, `stall`, `lock`, `cti`, `bte`

-## Limitations
+## Known limitations

-Known limitations currently are:
+The currently known limitations are:
-- only word-sized addressing is supported (in other words - consecutive addresses access word-sized chunks of data)
+- only word-sized addressing is supported (in other words - consecutive addresses can only access word-sized chunks of data)
 - crossing clock domains is not supported
 - down-converting (initiating multiple transactions on a narrow bus per one transaction on a wider bus) is not supported
 - up-converting is not supported